amolkumbhargave16-lang/My_TicTacToe_Game-/README.md

 # Tic-Tac-Toe Game
-This is my first web development project.
-It is a simple Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
+This is my first web development project.<br> It is a simple Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
 The game allows two players to play by taking turns as X and O.

 ## Features
 - Two-player Tic-Tac-Toe game